 Today, I have many writing projects keeping me busy.
 I like to journal and write poetry.
 I’ve also started a new blog series on my site called “Local Unknown” – which explores my hometown of Arlington, Texas.
 Somewhere in all of that I’ve also started writing my first book.
 Now if I could just learn to finish a writing project.

 Writing is a rewarding hobby (borderline obsession) that I want to turn into a career.
 I’m still finding my voice, my words – so to speak.
 It’s coming together.
-I try to push myself out of my comfort zone and grow – as a writer and a person.
+I try to push myself out of my comfort zone and grow – as a writer, a person, and a man.

 I write for me.
 I don’t do it for the likes, comments, or followers on social media – I do it for me.
 Sure, those niceties make you feel warm and fuzzy, but I don’t think a writer should expect, or thrive on, instant gratification.
 I write things that I would want to read.
 I’m getting better about sharing my writings.
 The website tends to self-perpetuate that.
 Am I the best writer in the world?
-Hell no. But I try my best.
+No way.
+But I try my best.
 I’m my own worst critic and biggest fan.